evanshortiss/env-var/README.md

 ## Usage with dotenv

 There is no tight coupling between [env-var](https://www.npmjs.com/package/env-var) [dotenv](https://www.npmjs.com/package/dotenv).
-Just `npm install dotenv` and use it whatever way you're used to.
-This loose coupling is a good thing since it reduces package bloat - only install what you need!
+This makes it easy to use dotenv in your preferred manner, and reduces package bloat too.

-You can use `dotenv` with `env-var` via a `require()` calls in your code or preloading it with the `--require` or `-r` flag in the `node` CLI.
+You can use dotenv via a `require()` calls in your code or preloading it via the `--require` or `-r` flag in the `node` CLI.

-Both examples below assume you have a `.env` file in your repository and it contains a line similar to `MY_VAR=a-string-value!`.

 ### Load dotenv via require()